ToghrulJabbarli/ToghrulJabbarli/README.md

 - :seedling: Data Enthusiast.

-- :zap: In my free time, I prepare Tech and Science content to publish.
+- :zap: In my free time, I prepare Tech and Science contents to publish.
 - 💻 I am presently involved in the development of a Django-based website for an association.

 ---